Rates

 02

-What's the first appointment with you like?
+What are the first few appointments with you like?

 We'll talk about your background and what brings into to therapy.
 Once I have an idea of what's going on for you, we can work together to set goals for what you want to work on in therapy.